ChmielewskiKamil/ethernaut-foundry/src/levels/09-King/README.md

 ## Objectives

 - Break the game!
-Don't allow the level reclaim kingship of the instance.
+Don't allow the level to reclaim the kingship of the instance.